DevTruce/nft-preview-card/README.md

 challenge relatively well for where I am at in my learning journey.
 I am disappointed that I was unable to get the hover effect correct on the image but I will come back to that and get it working correctly.

+### What I learned

+I learned how to better use html,css and the main new skill I learned was how to display a altered background/image over an existing one, based on the users actions.

 ### Built with